julzaza/wildwitchherbs/shop.md

 permalink: /shop/
 ---

-Welcome to our apothecary.
+Welcome to our new apothecary.
 Heirloom plants, wildcrafted, seasonal, and always made with love.

 ---